wlhunter00/AM-Automated-Opportunity-Capture/README.md

 Stable build is currently ready.
 Automated reports sent out daily.
 Functionality is currently being expanded on.

 ###### **Recently Added**
-Added scraped events from Eventbrite to the daily report.
+Created this README as a guide to the application.

 #### To Do:
 - [ ] Correctly spell Opportunity everywhere.
-- [ ] Create this README.
+- [X] Create this README.
 - [ ] Create Presentation.
 - [ ] Look to implement dictionaries.
 - [ ] Make sure there aren't uneeded loops in main script.